True to their name

 According to Südwestrundfunk Radio 2 (one of the leading classical music radio stations in Germany) they cross over the boundaries between serious and light music.
 What used to be light is now serious, what is light today will be serious tomorrow.
 Therefore the only criterion, quality, is the motto of this group, a motto to which they have always been faithful.
 They are not afraid of novelty which, together with creativity, governs their activities.
 Their programs are always carefully researched and constructed.

 Their range extends from classical to modern and contemporary music; from the era of the waltz to the best of palm-court music, from swing, hits, musicals, film music, Argentinean tangos, to pop music of today.
-Their main work consists of: classical concerts, debate-concerts, programs with soloists (with harp, guitar, singers, winds), theatrical programs, light music concerts, a program of Argentinean tangos (with bandoneon), film music hits of the thirties (with a singer), and a play with a physical theater group (with the LYNX theater company from Bern, Switzerland).
+Their main work consists of: classical concerts, debate-concerts, programs with soloists (with harp, guitar, singers, winds), theatrical programs, light music concerts, a program of Argentinean tangos (with bandoneon), film music hits of the thirties (with a singer), Greece Rembetiko music with Bouzouki, Latin-Music with Guitar and a play with a physical theater group (with the LYNX theater company from Bern, Switzerland).
 Special programs for children and all generations, in whom the public may go through and accompagny the ensemble.

 The group has already recorded the following CDs: